 - In the Hannah Montana episode 'Get Down, Study-udy-udy':

 Lilly: (Lifts Miley's hair and peers into her ear) "Hey Oliver, I can see you!"Oliver: (Looks into Miley's opposite ear) "Oh, I see you too!"
 (They wave at each other.)

-- An episode of the 90's revival of The Outer Limits had a small town invaded by prehistoric slug like parasites who crawled into a victims head through nostrils or earholes and turned them into hedonistic deliquents.
-A waitress had one slug crawl in her right ear, then much later fall out of her left ear dead, leaving her back to normal.
+- In The Outer Limits (1995) episode "From Within", a small town is invaded by prehistoric slug-like parasites who crawl into a victim's head through nostrils or earholes and turn them into hedonistic deliquents.
+A waitress has one slug crawl in her right ear, then much later falls out of her left ear dead, leaving her back to normal.
 This might have been a mistake but she did come across as pretty ditzy so this might have been a stealth pun...

 - In the short lived sitcom The Pitts Lizzy Caplan played a Butt-Monkey Bratty Teenage Daughter who at one point gets a pipe lodged through her head (side to side rather than front to back) at ear level and is completely unharmed (other than the social embarassment of being a teenage girl with a pipe through her head.)
 At one point a doctor shone a torch through her pipe and could see out the opposite side.